 This describes someone who has died without a Will.
 You definitely don’t want to be this person!

 To put it simply, a legacy is a gift left in your Will, but it can also be much more than that.
 Your legacy is what you leave behind, something that summarizes what your life meant and the impact you’ve had on the world.

 Life Insurance ‘Death Benefit’

 This is the amount that is paid out by your life insurance policy when you pass.

-A power of attorney is a legal document that you sign to give one person the authority to manage your money and property, and another person to manage your personal affairs, if you are unable.
+A power of attorney is a legal document that you sign to give someone you trust the authority to manage your money and property (Power of Attorney for property), and your personal affairs if you are unable (Power of Attorney for personal care).
 Importantly, they cannot draft your Will or make changes to your Will.
 This is entirely up to you.

-In Canada we don’t have estate taxes, we have probate taxes.
-They vary from province to province and are based on the total assets of the estate.
+In Canada we don’t have estate taxes, most provinces have probate taxes.
+The probate taxes vary from province to province, and are based on the total assets of the estate.
 Taxtips.ca has a great resource on this topic.